+Students are required to spend on average 120-140 hours of effort (contact and non-contact) including assessments per 10 unit course.

+Please refer to the course CANVAS site for details of teaching staff for ALL course offerings.
+The primary contact for courses is the Course Coordinator, whose details are listed on the course CANVAS site.

+Course Learning Outcomes

-Development Goals Contact Hours Integrated Learning Session Face to Face On Campus 2 hour(s) per Week for Full Term Students are expected to complete 4 hours of guided learning via online preparation, lectures, interactive workshops, tutorials, discussion groups or self-directed learning and an additional 6 hours of independent study per week.
-Unit Weighting 10 Requisites If you have successfully completed IBUS2000, you cannot enrol in this course.
-Workload Students are required to spend on average 120-140 hours of effort (contact and non-contact) including assessments per 10 unit course. rse CANVAS site for details of teaching staff for ALL course listed on the course C contact for courses is the Course Coordinator, whose details are Student Consultation A minimum of 1 hour of consultation per week.
-Please see course Student Consultation CANVAS site for details of time and location.
-Course Learning On successful completion of this course, students will be able to: Outcomes 1.
-Identify the key business, political and social issues raised by international business cases; 2.
-Think critically about underlying theories, concepts, assumptions and arguments in international business strategic management; 3.
-Demonstrate strategic thinking and conduct strategic analysis of business opportunities in an international context; 4.
-Comprehend how national and international economic, political, legal and commercial organisations and institutions impact upon multinational enterprises and strategic alliances; www.newcastle.edu.au 5.
-Work independently and collaboratively to analyse international business strategies, renear upon, and commanicate the batcomes of each project stage, 6.
+On successful completion of this course, students will be able to:

+- 1. Identify the key business, political and social issues raised by international business cases; - 2.
+Think critically about underlying theories, concepts, assumptions and arguments in international business strategic management; - 3.
+Demonstrate strategic thinking and conduct strategic analysis of business opportunities in an international context; - 4.
+Comprehend how national and international economic, political, legal and commercial organisations and institutions impact upon multinational enterprises and strategic alliances; - 5.
+Work independently and collaboratively to analyse international business strategies, reflect upon, and communicate the outcomes of each project stage; - 6.
 Engage in inquiry processes to understand the integration of planning and implementation of international business strategies;